Link11 WAAP

 Overview

-This section allows you to manage your SSL Certificates.
-There are two types of certificates, each in its own tab: Server and CA.
+This section allows admins to manage SSL Certificates.
+There are three kinds of certificates, each with its own tab:

 The list of currently defined Certificates is displayed in each tab.
 From here, new certificates can be generated, or existing ones can be edited.